 Why is problem an important word to bring up?

-The caused problems on the other hand have cause(s), meaning they are only symptoms of something deeper rooted.
-And symptoms cannot be solved, only their root causes.
-This means that we cannot put caused problems directly in any of the four general domains.
+Problems on the other hand have cause(s), meaning they are only symptoms of something deeper rooted.
+And symptoms in organizations, that are organizational and built-in, cannot be solved, only dissolved.
+This means that we cannot put built-in (or normal) problems directly in any of the four general domains.
 But, the Cynefin™ Framework has another domain for that, the domain of disorder.
 And one sub-domain of disorder is inauthentic disorder, where we will be as long as we do not know in which domain our problem is in.
 And for symptoms we need to ask multiple why? on them in order to finally reach their root cause(s), which are our negated principles.
 Remember also that principles are universal, and a negation or why question will not change that, so the symptoms and root causes will be in inauthentic disorder too.
 Finding the root causes can be easily done in a workshop or similar by collecting the narratives of the organisation, the good and the bad, where the “bad” narratives will be our problems.
-And preferrably thes narratives are written down individually and an individual yellow notes session for 10-15 minutes will do the job perfectly.
+And preferably these narratives are written down individually and an individual yellow notes session for 10-15 minutes will do the job perfectly.
 Then it is just to start to ask why on the problems (symptoms) to get down to the root cause(s).

 Why are cause and effect important words to bring up?